What are the hospital hours?

 Do you board pets?

 Yes, we offer boarding for our clients.
-We have boarding space for both large dogs, small dogs, and cats.
+We have boarding space for large dogs, small dogs, and cats.

 What are your kennels like?

 We offer basic medical supervision for our boarders with all indoor kennels.
 Our kennel assistants tend to all our visitors.
 Dogs are let out in our fenced backyard, individually, two times a day.
 Cats are housed in a separate area, in individual spaces.
 Blankets, food, and bowls are all provided at no cost, but you are always welcome to bring your own.

 Are you open on weekends?

 We are open on Saturday until noon, however, appointment slots are typically left open for emergency situations.
-Routine visits such as annuals, nail trims, etc. are done Monday - Friday.
+Routine visits such as annuals, nail trims, etc. are preferably done Monday - Friday.